husonlab/splitstree6/doc/user-manual.md

 SplitsTree includes several methods for extracting splits directly from character data.
 These methods do not assume any explicit model for sequence evolution.
 As such they do not correct for hidden mutations.
-However, they can reveal important structure within sequences from closely related organisms, as well as artefacts resulting from data handling problems.
+However they can reveal important structure within sequences from closely related organisms, as well as artefacts resulting from data handling problems.